Garden Advice

 Then read on!
 This article is here to help.

-If you have a potted Christmas tree, It’s recommended to keep it indoors between a week and ten days, but not longer.
-Keep it any longer and the tree will begin to suffer and will probably not thrive once put back outside in the cold.
+If you have a potted Christmas tree, it’s recommended to keep it indoors between a week and ten days, but not longer.
+Keep it any longer, and the tree will begin to suffer and will probably not thrive once put back outside in the cold.

-When it’s time for the potted Christmas tree to leave the house, it should be first moved to an unheated but sheltered location where it needs to sit for a few days.
-Potted and pot-grown Christmas trees can be planted back into the soil, however only if the ground isn’t frozen and is well mulched.
+When it’s time for the potted Christmas tree to leave the house, it should first be moved to an unheated but sheltered location where it needs to sit for a few days.
+Potted and pot-grown Christmas trees can be planted back into the soil, however, only if the ground isn’t frozen and is well mulched.

 To keep your Christmas tree alive and fresh-looking, you should consider some additional care: